assamite/cc-course-UH17/docs/source/assignments.rst

        The Eighth International Conference on Computational Creativity (ICCC), 189-196.
 Atlanta, GA, June 2017.

+    #. | Social creativity:

+       `Saunders, R and Gero, JS: Artificial creativity: A synthetic approach to the study of creative behaviour <http://cs.gmu.edu/~jgero/publications/2001/SaundersGeroHI01.pdf>`_, in JS Gero and ML Maher (eds), Computational and Cognitive Models of Creative Design V, Key Centre of Design Computing and Cognition, University of Sydney, Sydney, pp. 113-139, 2001.

 ..
     #. | Evaluation of creative processes, the FACE model: